sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

 watch "oc get pods | grep -e ^db- -e ^vote-app- | grep -v ' Completed '"
 ```

+This command will run for most of the labs and should now show ``No resources found`` since we haven't built anything yet.

 # Execute the Source 2 Image build process

 Now run the ``new-app`` command and see what it will do: